Home Improvement Contractor License Application Checklist

 Submitting your application does not mean your license is automatically approved.

 - Sales Tax Identification Number OR Application Confirmation Number

 - Proof of Home Address

 - Workers’ Compensation Insurance Information

-- U.S. Environmental Protection Agency (EPA) Certificate OR Signed Affirmation
+- Proof of U.S. Environmental Protection Agency (EPA) certification relating to safe lead practices AND/OR Signed Affirmation

 - DCA Trust Fund Enrollment ($200 fee) OR Copy of $20,000 Surety Bond (or Third Party Bond), properly signed

 - Home Improvement Exam and $50 Exam Fee (if applicable)

 - Fingerprints and $75 Processing Fee per Person